noncent/windows-host-manager/README.md

 # Windows-Host-Manager
 Windows Host Manager is a Batch tool to add entries in host file

+## Description:

+Windows Host Manager is a batch file to add host entries via windows command promp.
+Simple download the batch file and run, You will see a confirmation & after that you will be asked to add IP and after HOST e.g. IP : 123.45.43.23 HOST: www.mysite.com.
+Thats' it.

 ## Start Copy From Here

 ```batch